akx/varasto/packages/varasto-server/README.md

 ### Updating items

 You can also partially update an already existing item with `PATCH` request.
-The JSON sent with an `PATCH` request will be merged with the already existing data with [Object.assign()] and the result will be sent as response.
+The JSON sent with an `PATCH` request will be shallowly merged with the already existing data and the result will be sent as response.

 For example, you have an item `person` with the following data: